matthewrenze/RepData_PeerAssessment1/PA1_template.md

 meanSteps <- mean(totals$steps)
 medianSteps <- median(totals$steps)
 ```
-The mean number of steps is 10,766.19.
+The mean number of steps per day is 10,766.19.
-The median number of steps is 10,765.
+The median number of steps per day is 10,765.

 ## What is the average daily activity pattern?